March in

 February through

 September, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index reading of 11, and higher, represents an ultimate health vulnerability from exposure to the Sun's UV radiation for average individuals.
+A UV Index estimate of 11, and higher, represents an extreme threat to health from unsafe exposure to UV radiation for the ordinary person.

-Note: In March, a daily maximum UV index of 12 leads to the following instructions:
+Note: In March, a regular UV index of 12 translates into these guidelines: